Eric Schmidt Says Elon Musk Is 'Exactly Wrong' About AI - Slashdot

 Re: (Score:2)

-The problem I see is that the smarter our helpers get, the dumber it allows us to be.
-Just look at computers for a good example of that.
-As they became ubiquitous and smarter on the inside, with user interfaces dumbed down for "everybody" to use, there was no longer a need for people to learn anything.
-Or calculators - people don't feel they need to understand even simple maths anymore, because there's a calculator (or calculator app, or google's
+What on earth is the point in saying "vehicle" when one could just as easily say car or rocket ship?
+Who does that?

+What?
+Rocket surgeons do it constantly.
+Space agencies call everything a "craft" or a "vehicle".

 So he's disagreeing by agreeing?
-(Score:4, Interesting)
+(Score:5, Interesting)

 That's pretty much the exact same thing Musk argues, so I'm confused by how this is a disagreement.
 Is someone interpreting Musk as trying to hinder the development of AI?
 Is that why he employs a huge team of neural net developers at Tesla?
 Why he founded OpenAI?
 And Neuralink?